Characters of Sakura Wars: Flower Division (Sakura Wars (2019))

+Originally from Russia, Klara is the youngest member to join the Flower Revue during the events of the anime series.
+Klara is at first eersumed to be the sole survivor of her unit, the Moscow Combat Revue and placed under protection of WLOF with Flower Division taking her in.
+Questions arise when her elder sister, Layla and the proclaimed Moscow Revue Captain, Valery Kaminsky arrive in Japan with the intent to return Klara to Russia but Kanzaki and the reset of the Revue wait on final orders before returning Klara.

 Wind Division

 The Wind Division (風組) is the support unit for the Flower Division.
 The members assist in the running of the Imperial Theater, and act as bridge crew during combat operations, also piloting the Shogei-Maru (an airship) and Gourai-Gou (a high-speed underground transport train).
 They were known to have crashed the Shogei-maru into the enemy stronghold to "inject" the Flower Division inside.
 They are also known as the "Teigeki Sannin Musume" (Three Little Maids of the Imperial Theater).